 As comforting as it is tasty, this Mexican Rice Casserole is guaranteed to get the whole family running to the dinner table.
-And with a meal this good, trust me, there’s no need to tell anyone that it’s actually good for them!
+No need to tell them it’s actually good for them!

 Even better: when a dish is this good and this easy to make AND also happens to be good for you?
 There’s no reason not to make it regularly…